Fun Common Potoo Facts For Kids | Kidadl

 How do they reproduce?

 The common potoo bird is monogamous and mates with the same partner throughout its life.
-In the breeding season, females lay a single egg in the branch of a tree, a tree stump, or a hollow.
+In the breeding season, females lay a single egg on the branch of a tree, a tree stump, or a hollow.
 A unique feature about these birds is that they do not build a nest to lay their egg in but rather a stump or another part of the tree acts as a nest.
-The egg is white in color with spots.
+The egg is white with spots.
 Both parents incubate the egg for 30 to 35 days and the young one slowly learns how to adapt to the environment.
 The parents look after the juvenile for only a few days.
-When protecting their young one, these birds are highly cautious and respond to the slightest of sounds.
+When protecting their young ones, these birds are highly cautious and respond to the slightest of sounds.
 Their body posture seems erect when they are cautious and they relax slowly only after the threat has passed.

 What is their conservation status?